-The Forest Recovery Console will use the specified credentials to access the domain controller and gather diagnostic data from it.

-- 3. From the menu bar, select Tools | Diagnose | Collect Diagnostic Data. - 4.
+- In the Recovery Manager Console, right-click the computer collection or the domain controller from the right-pane and select Collect diagnostic data... from the shortcut menu. - 2.
+If you need to collect diagnostic data for the Recovery Manager Console machine, right-click on the Console root and select Collect diagnostic data.... - 3.
 Use the Drop folder text box to specify the local or UNC path to the folder where you want to save the diagnostic data to be collected.
-The collected data is saved to a .zip, e.g. CollectedLogs\10\20\2015 07\23\25.zip - 5.
-You can change credentials to access the domain controllers that were specified on the step 2. - 6.
-Select the Delete collected logs from domain controllers option to delete collected RMAD\RMADFE logs from domain controllers. - 7.
+The collected data is saved to a .zip file, e.g. CollectedLogs\10\20\2015 07\23\25.zip - 4.
+Specify credentials to access the domain controllers. - 5.
+Select the Delete collected logs from domain controllers option to delete collected RMAD\RMADFE logs from domain controllers. - 6.
 Click the Collect button and wait for the operation to complete.

-If you successfully collected data from all the domain controllers in this step, you can submit the .zip file to Quest technical support.
+If you successfully collected data, you can submit the .zip file to Quest technical support.
 Otherwise, complete Step 2: Gather remaining data manually.